 42. And many there believed in him.

 ¶1.
-Now, a certain man was sick, Lazarus of Bethany, the village of Mary and her sister Martha.
+Now, a certain man was sick, Lazarus of Bethany, the village of Maria and her sister Martha.

-2. (It was Mary who anointed the Lord with perfume and wiped his feet with her hair, whose brother Lazarus was sick.)
+2. It was Maria who anointed the Lord with perfume and wiped his feet with her hair, whose brother Lazarus was sick.

 3. So the sisters sent to him, saying, “Lord, behold, he whom you love is sick.”

-4. When Jesus heard this, he said, “This sickness is not for death, but for the glory of God, so that by it, the Son of God might be glorified.”
+4. When Jesus heard this, he said, “This sickness is not to death, but for the glory of God, so that by it, the Son of God might be glorified.”